How to host an AGM

 Please remember that only Glasgow University student members are permitted a vote at any general meeting or AGM, and that Associate members (non GU student members) do not have voting rights.

 General accounts need to be made available to all members at the AGM and it’s important for the club’s finances be transparent to its membership.

-It is part of the Presidents role chair the AGM and ensure that as they are handing over the reins of the society to a new executive that all club/society business is dealt with such as:
+It is part of the President’s role to chair the AGM and ensure that, as they are handing over the reins of the society to a new executive, all club/society business is dealt with.
+This includes:

-- In conjunction with the club/society treasurer ensures the full handover of any finances and bank accounts to the new office-bearers.
+- ensuring (in conjunction with the club/society treasurer) the full handover of any finances and bank accounts to the new Office Bearers

 For video calling